Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

    * Bootstrap toasts have been added to give users feedback whenever an action is taken such as adding products to cart, removing them, logging in, checking out and so on.
 These messages appear on the upper right hand of the screen.
    * A special toast was added for adding items to the cart, as it displays the items added and allows users to go directly to the checkout.
 * **Checkout Page**
    * The order checkout page is where users go to from the cart page.
 Here they can fill out the form with all shipping details and make their payment.
 They are also able to see the contents of their bag displayed.
 If the user is not logged in, they will see under the form options to register or login to be able to save their details for the next time they make a purchase.
+* **Blog Page**
+   * The blog page displays an overview of all published blog posts for readers to scroll through.
+It also has a sidebar panel with a welcome message to users to tell them more about the blog and how often to come back for new blog posts.
+* **Blog Post Page**
+   * The blog post page allows readers to read the published posts individually.
 * **Footer**
    * Located at the bottom of each page of the website, the footer consists of a contact us section with an email address, a short about section, and social media links leading to art accounts intended to give users more inspirations of where to put up posters.
 * **Navbar**